michaelshawnlockwood/MyResume/README.md

 ### Summary

-I’m a Microsoft Certified Database Administrator (MCDBA) with over 20 years of experience in SQL Server, performance tuning, automation, and SSIS.
-For the past 15 years, I’ve served as either the only DBA or senior DBA, building scalable, high-performance data systems.

-After several years overseas, I’ll be reentering the U.S. job market in August 2025 and am seeking full-time opportunities where I can contribute immediately and meaningfully.
+Database architect with 20+ years as a T-SQL practitioner on SQL Server with experience as a DBA, database architect and developer, including 15 years of SSIS development—consistently focusing on performance, scalability, automation, and high-availability solutions.
+For the past 15 years, I've served as a Director, Senior DBA and Database Developer.
+I hold a Bachelor’s degree in Business Administration from DeVry University, along with an MCDBA certification since 2006.

 ---